Our website uses cookies for statistical purposes.

 The key characteristics of a public joint stock company incorporated in Russia are as follows:

-• – The functions of the Registrar and the counting commission must be done by an independent licensed organization;
+• The functions of the Registrar and the accounting commission must be done by an independent licensed organization;

 Private joint stock company in Russia